 Ah, Massachusetts.
-Home to beautiful fall foliage, several championship titles (Go, Pats!), and the second-most Dunkin' stores per capita in the entire country (but we’re not mad about #1 at all).
+It's home to beautiful fall foliage, several championship titles (Go, Pats!), and the second-most Dunkin' stores per capita in the entire country (but we’re not mad about #1 at all).

 Also, Massachusetts is home to an in-depth — and sometimes confusing — business license application process.
-And unfortunately, Massachusetts happens to require many new business owners to register their small businesses before being allowed to operate.
+And unfortunately, Massachusetts happens to require many new business owners to register before being allowed to operate.

 Fortunately, we’ve got the scoop on how to get a Massachusetts business license without having to tear your hair out.

-From registering a business in Massachusetts to how to tell if you need a specialty license, you’ll find most of those answers — and more — here!
+From registering a Massachusetts business to how to tell if you need specialty licenses, you’ll find most of those answers — and more — here!

-Chances are, if you’re starting a business in MA, you probably need a Massachusetts business license.
+Chances are, if you’re opening your doors in MA, you probably need a license.

-But here’s the thing: There’s no one-size-fits-all business license to get in the Commonwealth.
-Instead, Massachusetts breaks its business licenses down into three main categories:
+But here’s the thing: There’s no one-size-fits-all solution in the Commonwealth.
+Instead, the Commonwealth breaks licenses down into three main categories:

-Depending on what you do and how your business entity is set up, you may need just one of these, or you may need all three.
+Depending on what you do and how your business entity is set up, you may need just one of these licenses, or you may need all three.
 Regardless, the next section explores the steps you need to take to get each type of MA business license.

 But before we move on, let’s take a minute to explore why you need a business license.